ad-freiburg/whitespace-correction/README.md

                     # (equivalent to TokenizationRepairer.from_experiment(experiment_dir) in python API)
 ```

+> Note: When first using `trt` with a pretrained model, the model needs to be downloaded, so depending on
+> your internet speed the command might take considerably longer.

 > Note: Loading the tokenization repair model requires an initial startup time each time you
 > invoke the `trt` command.
 CPU startup time is around 1s, GPU startup time around 3.5s, so for small
 > inputs or files you should probably pass the `-c` flag to force CPU execution for best performance.